instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

   - question: "What exactly is a Paying Guest (PG) house?"
     answer: "A PG house is a rental setup in India where you rent a furnished room or bed in a property and enjoy all-inclusive services like meals, Wi-Fi, and cleaning."
   - question: "How much does a PG cost in India?"
     answer: "Costs vary by city.
-Shared rooms generally range from ₹5,500–₹18,000/month, while single occupancy rooms can go up to ₹28,000/month in prime locations."
+Shared rooms generally range from Rs.
+5,500-Rs.
+18,000/month, while single occupancy rooms can go up to Rs.
+28,000/month in prime locations."
   - question: "Is Paying Guest accommodation legal in India?"
     answer: "Yes, as long as the property owner has the necessary approvals and the resident signs a rental agreement as a Licensee."
   - question: "Is a PG safer than a hostel?"
     answer: "Generally, yes.
 PGs typically offer more privacy, superior food, and better security infrastructure than traditional dorm-style hostels."
-  - question: "What's the difference between a PG and a co-living space?"
+  - question: "What is the difference between a PG and a co-living space?"
     answer: "A PG is often simpler and owner-managed; co-living is a premium, professionally managed version focusing on community, better design, and high-end amenities."
   - question: "What is the notice period for leaving a PG?"
     answer: "The standard practice in India is a 30-day (one month) notice period, which should be documented in your written agreement."
-  - question: "Can couples or mixed genders stay in PGs?"
-    answer: "Traditional PGs are almost always strictly gender-segregated.
-However, specific unisex co-living spaces do allow for mixed-gender residents."
   - question: "Do PGs provide Wi-Fi and air conditioning?"
     answer: "Most modern PGs include high-speed Wi-Fi in the rent.
 Air conditioning is common in premium segments but may involve additional electricity charges."
   - question: "What is the difference between a PG and an independent flat?"
     answer: "A PG is fully furnished and includes utilities and meals, whereas a flat is usually self-managed, requiring you to handle furniture, cooking, and separate bills."
-  - question: "How can I verify a PG's authenticity and quality?"
+  - question: "What is a coed PG?"
-    answer: "Look for platforms that offer verified audits and digital agreements.
-Checking for stable Wi-Fi and clean drinking water during a visit is also recommended."
+    answer: "A coed PG (also called a unisex PG) allows both male and female residents, usually in separate wings or floors.
+Traditional PGs in India are strictly gender-segregated.
+Only specific unisex co-living spaces allow mixed-gender residents in shared common areas."
+  - question: "Is it 'Paid Guest' or 'Paying Guest'?"
+    answer: "The correct and widely used term is Paying Guest, not Paid Guest."
+  - question: "What is the concept of a Paying Guest in India?"
+    answer: "The concept revolves around providing an all-inclusive, home-like environment for individuals moving to new cities by bundling rent, food, and utilities under one monthly payment."
 ---

 # What is a PG in India?
+Paying Guest Accommodation Explained

 A **Paying Guest (PG)** accommodation is a rental setup in India where a resident rents a furnished room or bed in a property.
 The monthly rent is all-inclusive, covering meals, Wi-Fi, laundry, and utilities, managed by a landlord or commercial operator.